Code of Conduct

-We recognize that establishing the required processes outlined in this Code of Conduct requires both time and resources; especially in the initial phases.
+We recognise that establishing the required processes outlined in this Code of Conduct requires both time and resources, especially in the initial phases.
 We are implementing and maintaining similar processes in our operations.
 This Code of Conduct should therefore be understood as a tool for cooperation and dialogue about improving systems to manage adverse impacts on human rights, including labour rights, the environment, and anti-corruption.

 We focus on our suppliers’ ability and willingness to demonstrate continuous improvements in meeting the requirements of this Code of Conduct.
 We feel confident that cooperation and dialogue can result in a more efficient partnership, from which both parties will benefit.

 All suppliers are expected to comply with national legislations, regulations and applicable practices and industry standards as relevant to their business.

 Please refer to the enclosed Code of Conduct for more information about the specific requirements.
 If you have any questions regarding this letter, our Code of Conduct, or our responsible supply chain management program in general, please do not hesitate to contact our offices.